Home

-Penny’s crime novel, The Doll Makers, won the international CWA Debut Dagger, and another in her PI series, Like False Money, was nominated for the John Creasey Dagger.
-All novels are available from bookshops and libraries.
-See side bar for further details.
+Penny writes two crime series – the Annie Raymond private investigator mysteries and the Martyn Webber / Ayaan Ahmed police procedurals.
+Her novel, The Doll Makers, won the international CWA Debut Dagger, and another in her PI series, Like False Money, was nominated for the John Creasey Dagger.
+All novels are available from bookshops, libraries and online.

-If you’re looking for a good read, and you fancy crimesoftware maintenance or the nuts and bolts of the craft of writing textbooks, then look no further than the BOOKS pages.
+If you’re looking for a good read, and you fancy crime, software maintenance or the nuts and bolts of the craft of writing commercial fiction or textbooks or if you're setting off into higher education, look no further than My Books page.
+If none of those take your fancy, check out My Blog which includes a lot of book reviews.

-And if you want to write your own books, then have a look at the creative writing page.
-Again a subjective judgment but these were the sites and places that helped bring the books on the BOOKS pages to publication standard and they might help you.
+And if you want to write your own books, then have a look at the Writing Tips page which includes the sites and places that helped bring My Books to publication standard and they might help you.

 “The digital revolution is no different from any of the other new, unprecedented so-called threats to hit us.
 Everything’s new the first time it happens.
 Of course it’s faster, bigger, slicker, more efficient and encompasses the globe in a way we’ve never seen before.
 That’s the way the world works.
 It’s called progress.”